 Multiple problemStatisticType elements are allowed.
-Some statistic types might influence performance and benchmark results noticeably.

-These statistic per data set can slow down the solver noticeably, which can affect the benchmark results.
+These statistic per dataset can slow down the solver noticeably, which affects the benchmark results.
 That's why they are optional and not enabled by default.

 The non-optional summary statistics cannot slow down the solver noticeably.